spryker/spryker-docs/docs/pbc/all/payment-service-provider/202311.0/base-shop/third-party-integrations/payment-details.md

 ## 5. Usage

-When you use a third-party payment service provider which supports this feature you will receive asynchronous messages about the payment when it is created.
-When you want to use this data of the `spy_sales_payment_detail` table you need to join the data from this table with the entity you are fetching from the database where this payment detail is related to.
+When payment is creating using a third-party payment service provider which supports this feature, you will receive asynchronous messages about the payment.
+When you want to use this data of the `spy_sales_payment_detail` table, you need to combine the data from this table with the entity you are fetching from the database where this payment detail is related to.

-When the payment is used in the normal order process, the payment detail can be joined by using the `spy_sales_order.order_reference` and the `spy_sales_payment_detail.entity_reference`.
+When the payment is used in the normal order process, the payment detail can be combined by using `spy_sales_order.order_reference` and `spy_sales_payment_detail.entity_reference`.